lakk1/optionchain/README.md

 **Next Step**: Launch browser and access application with URL : [CAR TRADING](http://localhost:3000)

+---

+###Change the default Port###

-**NOTE** : By default Node server will be running at port 3000, to start NODE server in different port set the environment variable PORT to different port number
+By default Node server will be running at port 3000, to start NODE server in different port set the environment variable PORT to different port number

-Example : In Windows start node server execute below command
+**Example** : In Windows start node server execute below command

 `set PORT=8080 && npm start`